Juliane Koepcke: Portrayal in media

 Koepcke's survival has been the subject of numerous books and films, including the low-budget and heavily fictionalized I miracoli accadono ancora (1974) by Italian filmmaker Giuseppe Maria Scotese, which was released in English as Miracles Still Happen and is sometimes called The Story of Juliane Koepcke.
 She was portrayed by English actress Susan Penhaligon in the film.

 Koepcke's story was more faithfully told by Koepcke herself in German filmmaker Werner Herzog's documentary Wings of Hope (1998).
-Herzog was interested in telling her story because of a personal connection; he was scheduled to be on the same flight while scouting locations for his film Aguirre, the Wrath of God (1972), but a last-minute change of plans spared him from the crash.
-He had planned to make the film ever since narrowly missing the flight, but was unable to contact Koepcke for decades since she avoided the media; he located her after contacting the priest who performed her mother's funeral.
+Herzog was interested in telling her story because of a personal connection: He was scheduled to be on the same flight while scouting locations for his film Aguirre, the Wrath of God (1972), but a last-minute change of plans spared him from the crash.
+He had planned to make the film ever since narrowly missing the flight but was unable to contact Koepcke for decades because she avoided the media; he located her after contacting the priest who performed her mother's funeral.
 Koepcke accompanied him on a visit to the crash site, which she described as a "kind of therapy" for her.

+Franz Lidz described Koepcke as one of his most interesting interview subjects, noting that she was initially reluctant to participate, until Lidz convinced her he "just wanted to write about the science of it, rather than focusing on the childhood trauma".